LiamKeeble/powR/README.md

 # Usage

 See the 'man' folder for individual functions and their usage.
-Examples will soon be posted below.

 # Data simulation